 Mylar Photo Corners are the first choice of museums and provide the clearest plastic.
 Polypropylene Photo Corners are not as clear as Mylar but are also inert, acid-free, safe and also widely used for mounting.
 Polypropylene corners also cost about half as much as Mylar photo corners.

 Plastic clarity and archival ability are more of a consideration for photo albums and sleeves since photo corners are generally not visible in photo frames and have little contact with the print.
-I have read that Mylar is good for centuries and Polypropylene is good for decades (I have not verified this).
+Mylar is reportedly good for centuries and Polypropylene is reportedly good for decades.
 When storing prints under plastic care should be taken to keep the relative humidity below 80% other wise the print can stick to the plastic.
 This is more of an issue with the albums since photo corners to not have much contact with the print and typically and may only cover the white border if available.

 Mylar, Polypropylene, and Polyethylene are all safe plastic materials and they are all odorless.
 This is a good indication they are not out gassing harmful chemicals.
 If you have your prints stored in plastic albums or sleeves that you are not certain about, a quick test is to simply smell them.
 An example of a harmful plastic smell is that of a shower curtain.